mohitjain/mohitjain/_posts/2012-12-16-introduction-to-backbone-js-and-setting-up-an-working-environment.md

 ## Loading Backbone js

-So once downlaoded I will create a js folder for all the js and index.html file which loads all the libraries.
+So once downloaded I will create a js folder for all the js and index.html file which loads all the libraries.

-{% highlight html %}
+{% highlight HTML %}

 <!DOCTYPE html>
 <html lang="en">